 Relevant information to obtain

-• in wake-up stroke (WUS), try to narrow down the time of onset (find out when the patient went to sleep, if he/she went to the bathroom during the night, etc. )
+• in wake-up stroke (WUS), try to narrow down the onset time (determine when the patient went to sleep, whether they woke up during the night, etc.)

-• anticoagulants use (warfarin, DOACs) and the time of the last dose
+• use of anticoagulants (warfarin, DOACs) and the time of the last dose

 • recent surgery or bleeding